 The Dauban Mausoleum is located at the heart of Silhouette Island, and is surrounded by lush, green vegetation.
 The elaborate construction of six massive pillars and bright colours demonstrate the important role that the Dauban family played in the Seychelles.
 Up until the 1860s, the family even owned the entire island of Silhouette.

 Domaine de Val de Près, MahéMuseum

 In this small Creole settlement, visitors can discover the history of the Seychelles and live alongside locals as they go about their daily lives.
 The architecture also reflects Seychelles tradition here, with plantation houses from the 1870s or a typical worker's house from the 20th century.
 Besides that, at the edge of the village lies the Maison de Coco, a house constructred entirely of coconut products, where you can buy small gifts and souvenirs.

-Adelaide Studio, MahéArt Gallery
+Michael Adams, MahéArt Gallery

 Liberation Monument (Zonm Lib), MahéMonument

 The Seychelles Liberation Monument represents the end of colonialism in the Seychelles.
 The archipelago officially gained its independence on 5th June 1977, which has been a national holiday ever since.
 You can find the monument on the aptly-named 5th June Avenue in Victoria.